Dynamic thermalization on noisy quantum hardware

 We prepare $N$ non-degenerate qubits in an eigenstate of $H_0= \sum_{j=1}^N (\omega_j/2) \, \sigma^y_j$: $H_0|\psi_{\rm in}\rangle = \varepsilon_{\rm in} |\psi_{\rm in}\rangle$.
 Here $\sigma_j^y$ is the second Pauli matrix acting on the $j$th qubit, $\omega_j$ is the $j$th qubit's frequency, $|\psi_{\rm in}\rangle$ is the initial state of the system, and $\varepsilon_{\rm in}$ is the corresponding eigenenergy.
 At time $t=0$, we abruptly turn on a global quench that couples the qubits all-to-all and initiates the dynamics.
 The initial state $|\psi_{\rm in}\rangle$ starts evolving with the Hamiltonian

 where

 describes the interaction between the qubits with the coupling constants $J_{j_1 j_2}$ drawn from the Gaussian unitary ensemble with zero mean $\langle J_{j_1 j_2} \rangle = 0$ and finite variance $\langle |J_{j_1 j_2}|^2 \rangle = J^2/N$.
 Accordingly, one may understand the interaction term (\ref{V}) as the Hamiltonian of random non-interacting fermions \cite{Magan2016Random} projected onto the qubits' basis via the Jordan-Wigner transform.
-When ${\cal V}$ is combined with $H_0$ in the full Hamiltonian ({\ref{H}}), the latter describes an interacting theory from fermions' or qubits' perspective giving rise to the quantum many-body dynamics we address below.
+While both $H_0$ and ${\cal V}$ are integrable, their combination is not.
+Indeed, when ${\cal V}$ is combined with $H_0$ in the full Hamiltonian ({\ref{H}}), the latter is chaotic, displaying Wigner-Dyson level statistics \cite{Mehta1991Random} as discussed in more detail in Appendix \ref{app:RMT}.
+As such, the Hamiltonian ({\ref{H}}) describes an interacting theory in fermionic or qubit representation, giving rise to the quantum many-body dynamics we address below.

 We repeat the time evolution of the initial state $|\psi_{\rm in}\rangle$ with the Hamiltonian (\ref{H}) for different sets of random couplings and compute quantum mechanical mean values averaged over realizations of the quench protocol, aiming to check the equilibration (\ref{equilibration_2}) and thermalization (\ref{thermalization_2}) conditions.